 Documenting this special occasion is important for many of our families.
 Cameras are allowed with the following conditions:

-- Your medical provider and any nurses or other providers in the room must consent to the photography.
+- Your provider and any nurses or other providers in the room must consent to the photography.

 - The individual recording the birth must sign the hospital’s Photographer Agreement.